TaylorNguyen17/vacation_planner_webapp_backend/README.md

 •    Lombok

 > Initial set up done through intelliJ's Spring Initializr
+> application.properties - copied from LabFiles from the lab environment

 Note: Since the application properties will be empty, you will need to copy over the supplied application properties.